Conflict-Based Search as a Protocol: A Multi-Agent Motion Planning Protocol for Heterogeneous Agents, Solvers, and

 Fig \ref{fig:results-success-rates} shows the success rate (bottom) and number of CT Nodes generated (top) based on the number of root conflicts.
 The CBS Protocol solved 54\% of instances with non-zero conflicts.
-As the number of conflicts increases, the number of CT Nodes generated for successful instances increases (i.e., the min and median of the blue dots increases).
+As the number of conflicts increases, the number of CT Nodes generated for successful instances increases (e.g., the median of the blue dots increases).
 We also observe that the overall success rate decreases as root conflicts increase.

 We emphasize that the CBS Protocol is tightly coupled to the success rate and speed of the underlying single-agent APIs as it repeatedly calls them during its search process.
 For example, the RL and Collocation solvers had relatively low success rates with constraints (35\%, 46\% respectively) compared to A* with Dubin's or 4-connected dynamics (87\%, 94\%).
 Additionally, some solvers/APIs took up to 10 seconds to satisfy a single query, which limited the number of CT nodes CBS could explore within the 2 minute timeout.
 Collision checking also took a non-negligible amount of time for larger amounts of agents.